-Louise is a Lecturer in Human Resource Management at Nottingham Business School teaching on a range of undergraduate, postgraduate and corporate programmes, including Organisational Behaviour and Human Resource Management.
+Dr Oldridge is a Lecturer in Human Resource Management at Nottingham Business School teaching on a range of undergraduate, postgraduate and corporate programmes, including Organisational Behaviour and Human Resource Management.
+Louise is a module leader for several modules and also final year tutor on the BA (Hons) Business Management and Human Resources programme.

 Before joining Nottingham Trent University Louise was a part-time Lecturer in Human Resource Management at De Montfort University.
 Alongside teaching responsibilities, she also worked with the Careers Team helping students prepare for video interviews and advising Careers Consultants on how best to support students for this process.
 As a result Louise taught at the University of Warwick on the Postgraduate Certificate in Career Education, Information and Guidance in Higher Education run by AGCAS.

-Louise’s PhD research examines the care and career experiences of mid-life (age 45-65) women who work in formal employment and also care for a dependent adult.
-It particularly explores sociological concepts of work and the consideration of informal caring as work, and resultant informal career development.
+Dr Oldridge’s PhD research examined the care and career experiences of mid-life (age 45-65) women working in formal employment and caring for a dependent adult.
+It particularly explored sociological concepts of work and the consideration of informal caring as work, and resultant informal career development.

 Louise’s research interests include: